When adult sexual abuse victims come forward with allegations of abuse, they

 This is what adult sexual abuse victims need you to know…

 We need you to know that abuse by therapists/clergy happens.
 It is not a rare occurrence, and it is not unique to us.

 Abused by a “Christian” psychiatrist in 2013-2014, I never dreamt that a

-counselor, especially a Christian one, would hurt a flea much less a human
+counselor, a Christian one no less, would hurt a flea much less a human

 being.
 I assumed all people were basically good and that those who went into

 the mental health profession were a tad more compassionate than the rest.

 Therefore, it was quite the wake-up when my Christian therapist manipulated and abused me.
 I had been molested before, many times, in fact, by various people over my lifetime, but never groomed and seduced by a predator, a sociopath who found my pain entertaining.
 Its effects were beyond devastating.

 We are just beginning to grasp the prevalence of this type of abuse as more